craftr-build/craftr-build-4.x/docs/index.rst

 Debugging
 ---------

-Not only can you debug your Craftr build scripts with the :mod`pdb` module, but you can also increase the verbosity level to increase the output detail.
+Not only can you debug your Craftr build scripts with the :mod:`pdb` module, but you can also increase the verbosity level to increase the output detail.
 By default, Craftr already shows the module and line number when using the :func:`craftr.info`, :func:`craftr.warn`